ccdmb/predector/README.md

  - [x] A classifier and ranking scheme for prioritising effector candidates
  - [ ] A tool to predict Kex-2 cut sites, and potentially run effector candidate prediction on the processed proteins
  - [ ] Searches against the [RemEff](https://doi.org/10.1099/mgen.0.000637) effector HMMs to identify distant homologs
- - [ ] DeepRedEff - Pending evaluation of performance
  - [ ] A meta-secretion prediction model for better secretome prediction
  - [ ] Easier integration of existing experimental custom scores (e.g. RNAseq, Proteomics, Dn/Ds) to inform candidate weighting
  - [ ] Protein structural prediction tools and comparison with structural features of known effectors